Table of Contents

 Style Decoded:

-- Start by creating a side part and pulling all your hair together to the other side of the neck.
+- Start by creating a side part and pulling all your hair to the other side of the neck.

 - Braid up the waves loosely or, if possible, make a highly feminine French braid.